 St. Peter Stiftskeller – Salzburg, Austria

 Salzburg’s St. Peter Stiftskeller is located in the monastery complex of the Benedictine Archabbey of St. Peter.
 It was established in 803 as the monastery’s “abbey cellar,” as records confirm an English scholar was served by the region’s emperor and bishop around this time.
-Although it hasn’t been operating continuously for centuries like Madrid’s Botín, St. Peter Stiftskeller is considered the world’s oldest restaurant based on this date.
+Although it hasn’t been operating continuously for centuries like Madrid’s Botín, St. Peter Stiftskeller is considered the oldest restaurant in the world based on this opening date.
 In the 14th century, it also entered literature thanks to a poet and composer who mentioned it in “The Monk of Salzburg.”